Inflect logo

 Market Access, Business & Tax Climate

-Locating infrastructure in Brazil provides direct access to the continent's largest and most dynamic economy.
+Locating in Brazil provides direct access to the ninth-largest economy in the world and a strategic anchor for regional expansion.

 Natural Disaster Risk

-Brazil has a High overall disaster risk profile, rated 5.2 out of 10 as of September 2025.
-The primary natural hazards are hydro-meteorological, while geological and cyclonic risks are minimal.
+Brazil has a High overall disaster risk profile, rated at 5.2 out of 10 according to the INFORM Risk Index as of September 2025.
+The risk is driven by climate and health factors, not seismic or cyclonic events.

-The risks from earthquakes (0.5/10) and tropical cyclones (0/10) are exceptionally low, making the country a stable location from a seismic and wind-risk perspective.
+Risks from earthquakes (0.5/10), tsunamis (0/10), and tropical cyclones (0/10) are negligible, making the country a stable location from a geological and meteorological standpoint.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business